byrondover/ansible-playbooks-macos/README.md

 # Ansible Playbooks - macOS

-Ansible automation scripts for use with macOS Sierra.
+Ansible automation scripts for use with macOS Sonoma.

 ## Setup